 (2) For the purposes of subsection (1) in the definition of victim paragraph (c) or (d), it is irrelevant that the family violence restraining order or the previous violent personal offence, as the case requires, is unrelated to the offence referred to in paragraph (a) or (b) of that definition.

-[Section 5D inserted by No. 49 of 2016 s.
+[Section 5D inserted: No. 49 of 2016 s.
 110.]

 Division 2 — Matters affecting the service of terms